1961 Giro d'Italia: Route and stages

 The route was revealed on 22 April 1961.

+The fourth stage on Sardinia was the first time in Giro history that this Island was visited.

 Classification leadership

-One jersey was worn during the 1961 Giro d'Italia.
-The leader of the general classification – calculated by adding the stage finish times of each rider – wore a pink jersey.
+One leader's jersey was worn during the 1961 Giro d'Italia: the leader of the general classification – calculated by adding the stage finish times of each rider – wore a pink jersey.
 This classification is the most important of the race, and its winner is considered as the winner of the Giro.

-The mountains classification leader.
-The climbs were ranked in first and second categories.
+There were no time bonuses in 1961.

+A major secondary classification was the mountains classification.
 In this ranking, points were won by reaching the summit of a climb ahead of other cyclists.
 There were three categories of mountains.
 The first category awarded 50, 40, 30, 20, and 10 points, the second distributed 40, 30, 20, and 10 points, and the third category gave 30, 20, and 10 points.

 Although no jersey was awarded, there was also one classification for the teams, in which the teams were awarded points for their rider's performance during the stages.
+This classification was named the "Ramazzotti" classification, and points were given for high positions in stages, intermediate sprints and mountain tops, and leading the general classification.

+To honor the 100th birthday of Italy, the intermediate sprints were called "traguardi tricolori", named after the flag of Italy.
+There was no classification calculated from these sprints in 1961, but they were used in the calculation of the team classification.